 And so, from the following year that we now refer to as 1 AD, the calendar was basically fixed, ruled no longer by the moon — but by the sun, the crops, the seasons.
 Neither priesthood nor emperors were necessary to say how long months would be, how long a year would be, or whether to have a leap year or not.
 Every individual in a community would now be able to work these dates out for themselves, and be in agreement from community to community.
 However, the change of year number was a separate issue.

-Christmas week Traditionally, Friday December 25th, 2 BC to New Years Day, 1 BC when Jesus was then eight days old, in the 3rd year of the 194th Olympiad (note, there was no "room" provided for a year "zero" in our calendar).
+Christmas week Traditionally, Friday December 25th, 2 BC to New Years Day, 1 BC when Jesus was then eight days old, based on Jerome who stated it was in the 3rd year of the 194th Olympiad — the Olympiad's 1st year beginning in July/August 4 BC and its 4th year ending in June/July 1 AD, with no "room" provided for a year "zero".
 See further notes below.

 Christ's Resurrection Sunday March 25th, 31 AD.